-We take your comments very seriously and you can find out what actions have been taken in response to your feedback through your Student Representative, the Students' Union, your tutors or your course Moodle page.
+We take your comments very seriously and you can find out what actions have been taken in response to your feedback through your Course Representative, the Students' Union, your tutors or your course Moodle page.

 Last year on the Computer Games course a series of course committees' meetings took place and changes were adopted to the curriculum due to the student voice.
-We purchased multiple high spec PCs and new Hardware.
-New PCs, VR equipment, Tablets and Phones have been purchased to allow students to deploy to multiple devices and allow industry standard Hardware to be used.
+We purchased and utilised large Huion graphic tablets for students to have a better experience whilst drawing and for the future of the sculpting within the curriculum.